Integrating Kendra and SharePoint using Azure AD App-Only Authentication

 3. Register a new application using "New registration"

-4. Upload the certificate (.crt) via "Certificates & secrets" → "Certificates" tab
+4. Upload the certificate (.crt) from the "Certificates & secrets" → "Certificates" tab

 ss

-The required API permissions to access SharePoint differ depending on whether you use ACL (Access Control List).
+The API permissions needed to access SharePoint differ depending on whether you use ACL (Access Control List).

 Without using ACL